NishatSultana3538/surfs_up/README.md

 3. The maximum(max) temperature in the month of June and December is 85.00 and 83.00 respectively.
 Which again show that the weather dosn't become too hot in any of the month.

-In conclusion, it seems the weather in Oahu in both June & Dcecember is suitable for both surfing and ice cream shop.
+In conclusion, it seems the weather in Oahu in both June & December is suitable for both surfing and ice cream shop.